MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/service-configuration/configure-the-multiplayer-service.md

 # Configuring the Multiplayer service

-In order for your title to take advantage of the services that Xbox Live provides, you must first define your service configuration.
+For your title to take advantage of the services that Xbox Live provides, you must first define your service configuration.
 This service configuration exists in the Xbox Live cloud service, and defines how the Xbox Live service interacts with any devices that are running your title/game.

 For multiplayer services, there are three aspects of multiplayer that you can configure:
 * Session templates
 * SmartMatch Hoppers
 * Custom invite strings

 ## Session templates

 The Xbox multiplayer service allows gamers to create and join sessions, to exchange session messages with other gamers in the same session, and to post the results of their play to the session.
 (Posting the results cleans up the session, and also updates the leaderboards for all players in the session.)

 For example, a multiplayer session could be a single game of chess between two players.
 Alternatively, it could be a continuing session of an action and adventure title played by a much larger number of players.

 When a game creates a new session, it creates the session based off of a predefined session template.
 This template is essentially a JSON object that contains attributes that describe the session.

 When you create a new session template, you must define the following: